-Nelson Duann, Senior VP of Marketing & OEM Business, Mobile Storage
+Nelson Duann, Senior VP of Marketing and R&D, Mobile Storage and Director

-Mr. Duann became our Senior Vice President in charge of our mobile storage marketing and OEM business in July 2015.
+Mr. Duann became our Senior Vice President of marketing and R&D for mobile storage in November 2018.
 He joined Silicon Motion in August 2007 as a product marketing director and R&D team leader.
 Mr. Duann has almost 20 years of experience in the semiconductor industry in product design, development and marketing.
 Prior to Silicon Motion, he worked for Sun Microsystems Inc., focusing on UltraSPARC microprocessor projects.
 He has an MS in Communications Engineering from National Chiao Tung University in Taiwan and an MS in Electrical Engineering from Stanford University.